lazyrenee/TA_INFO-5200-Learning-analytics/README.md

-# learning_analytics
+# INFO 5200 Introduction to learning analytics
 ## Introduction
 TA for learning_analytics
-This is the R programming homeworks for the course INFO 5200 Introduction to learning analytics at Cornell University.
+This is the R programming homeworks for the course *INFO 5200 Introduction to learning analytics* at Cornell University.